salesforce/base-components-recipes/README.md

 ## Contributing

 We are not accepting contributions at this time.
-If you have any questions about base component recipes, please use the following channels.
+If you have any questions about base components recipes, please use the following channels.

 * [Trailblazer Community - Lightning Web Components](https://success.salesforce.com/ui/core/chatter/groups/GroupProfilePage?g=0F93A000000LlT2SAK)
 * [Salesforce Developer Forums](https://developer.salesforce.com/forums)